vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 155

-Kṣemendra, not only bears a different name but has another name also "Vyāsadāsa" which he almost invariably gives along with the former, but which is never to be found coupled with Kșemarāja's name.
+Kṣemendra, not only bears a different name but has another name also "Vyāsadāsa" which he almost invariably gives along with the former, but which is never to be found coupled with Kṣemarāja's name.
 His connection also with Abhinava cannot at all be said to have been so close as that of Kṣemarāja, for, he refers to Abhinava, so far as we know, only once i. e. in the Mahābhārata Mañjarī, wherein he speaks of having heard Abhinava's lectures on poetics :

 "Acāryasekharamaner vidyāvivstikāriņah

 Srutvābhinavaguptākhyāt sahityam bodhavāridheh."

 We know that even today there is a marked difference between S'iṣya and Srotā.
 The difference may be said to be similar to that which exists in the present-day colleges between a registered and a casual student.
-Further, Kșemarāja probably used to live in Bijbihāra (Vijayeśvara) which he mentions as the place of composition of his commentary on the Stava Cintāmaņi :
+Further, Kṣemarāja probably used to live in Bijbihāra (Vijayeśvara) which he mentions as the place of composition of his commentary on the Stava Cintāmaņi :

 "Tenārthipranayad dinaistricaturair yāṁ Kṣemarājo

 vyadhāt Ksetre Sri Vijayeśvarasya vimale saiṣā śivārādhanī."
 But Kṣemendra states Tripureśasaila as his place of residence in one of the concluding lines in his Mahābhārata Manjarī :

-"Prakhyātātiśayasya tasya tanayah Kșemendra-nāmā
+"Prakhyātātiśayasya tasya tanayah Kṣemendra-nāmā

-bhavat Tena Sri Tripureśa-sailaśikhare viśrāntisantoșiņā."
+bhavat Tena Sri Tripureśa-sailaśikhare viśrāntisantoṣiņā."

 In the opinion of Dr. Bühler, referred to by Dr. De in H. S. P., P. 141, the only thing that can finally settle the question, under discussion, is the discovery of the name of Ksemarāja's father.
 We may, therefore, add here what little information we have been able to collect on this point.
-We have already shown how Kșemarāja is identical with
+We have already shown how Kṣemarāja is identical with

 156

 CHAPTER IV

-Kșema, mentioned in the Tantrāloka, as one of the cousins (pitrvyatanaya) of Abhinava, for, he refers to himself by the abbreviated form, found in the Tantraloka, in his own Pratyabhijñā Hrdaya.
+Kṣema, mentioned in the Tantrāloka, as one of the cousins (pitrvyatanaya) of Abhinava, for, he refers to himself by the abbreviated form, found in the Tantraloka, in his own Pratyabhijñā Hrdaya.
 We know the name of one uncle (pitrvya) of Abhinava referred to in A. Bh., P. 297.
-We cannot, however, definitely say that he was the father of Kșemarāja.
-For, there can be pointed out a possibility of Abhinava's having had more than one uncle, and therefore, of the name of Kșemarāja's father having been different from that of Abhinava's uncle who is referred to in A. Bh.
-But there cannot be any such possibility about Kșemaraja's grand-father, who also had a different name from that of Kṣemendra's grand-father.
+We cannot, however, definitely say that he was the father of Kṣemarāja.
+For, there can be pointed out a possibility of Abhinava's having had more than one uncle, and therefore, of the name of Kṣemarāja's father having been different from that of Abhinava's uncle who is referred to in A. Bh.
+But there cannot be any such possibility about Kṣemaraja's grand-father, who also had a different name from that of Kṣemendra's grand-father.
 We have stated in the 1st chapter that the name of Abhinava's grand-father was Varāhagupta.
-Therefore, if Kṣemarāja was Abhinava's cousin, as we have shown before that he was, it naturally follows that Varahagupta was the grand father of Kșemarāja also.
-But Kṣemendra's grand-father, according to the Maha bhārata Mañjarī, was Nimnāśaya : "Kaśmireșu babhūva sindhuradhikah sindhośca nimnāśayah Prāptastasya guņaprakarsayaśasaḥ putrah Prakāśendratām
+Therefore, if Kṣemarāja was Abhinava's cousin, as we have shown before that he was, it naturally follows that Varahagupta was the grand father of Kṣemarāja also.
+But Kṣemendra's grand-father, according to the Maha bhārata Mañjarī, was Nimnāśaya : "Kaśmireṣu babhūva sindhuradhikah sindhośca nimnāśayah Prāptastasya guņaprakarsayaśasaḥ putrah Prakāśendratām

-Prakhyātātisayasya tasya tanayah Kșemendra-nāmābhavat."
+Prakhyātātisayasya tasya tanayah Kṣemendra-nāmābhavat."

 M. B. M. After stating the above arguments we leave it now to the reader to pronounce the final verdict.